 2. Take the elevator at the foot of the hill accessible from the Promenade des Anglais.

-3. Take Le Petit Train, the small white touristic train that makes its way up to castle hill.
+3. Take Le Petit Train, the small white tourist train that makes its way up to Castle Hill.

 4. You could also drive, but I wouldn’t recommend it.
 If you do, then leave your car in the large parking lot and continue the rest of the way on foot.